percona/percona-xtrabackup/doc/source/howtos/setting_up_replication.rst

 |XtraBackup| knows where your data is by reading your :term:`my.cnf`.
 If you have your configuration file in a non-standard place, you should use the flag :option:`--defaults-file` ``=/location/of/my.cnf``.

-In case you want to skip writing the username/password everytime you want to access the mysql, you can set it up in your $HOME folder.
+In case you want to skip writing the username/password every time you want to access the MySQL, you can set it up in your $HOME folder.
 Just edit .my.cnf and add:

 .. code-block:: console